Since 2001, Entergy has operated under voluntary commitments to stabilize

 Air Emissions report, Entergy produces fewer CO2 emissions than 78 of

-the top 100 U.S. power producers, even though we produce the seventh-largest
+the top 100 U.S. power producers, even though we produce the eighth-largest

 amount of electricity.

 emissions from Entergy-owned power plants and controllable power purchases

 through 2020 at 20 percent below year-2000 levels.
 Through year-end 2015,

 our cumulative emissions from 2001 were 9.0 percent below our cumulative

 2001-2015 target.
 While not reflected in the report's 2014 emission charts,

 Entergy's mercury emissions controls at our coal facilities became

 operational this year.
 This will greatly reduce the company’s total mercury

 emissions.
 Learn more on our